falko17/masterthesis/README.md

 ```

 [^1]: These results have not been included here for privacy reasons.
 Anonymized results are available at `digital/Eval-*.xlsx`, but those won't immediately work due to the redacted fields, so you'd need to fill in some dummy data first (or modify the scripts).

+[^2]: To make the violin plots more readable, I added jittering functionality to tikzviolinplots in [this PR](https://github.com/pedro-callil/tikzviolinplots/pull/3).
+This has been merged by now, but it's not released as part of the package.
+My thesis still assumes a local version is available, so you need to clone the tikzviolinplots repository and put it in `../tikzviolinplots/` relative to the thesis.

 ## Folder Structure